-Any scientist active in the field of the Conference may make a nomination for the Button Prize.
-The closing date for receipt of nominations by the IRMMW-THz Kenneth J Button Prize Committee each year will be the same as the deadline for submission of abstracts to the conference, normally about six months before the conference itself.
+Any scientist active in the field of the Conference may make a nomination for the K J Button Prize.
+The closing date for receipt of nominations for the following year is generally April 15, but check this web site each year to make certain.
 The closing date will be strictly observed.
 Any nominations received after that date will be carried forward to the following year.

 For instructions on the nomination procedure, please click Prize Nomination Instructions.pdf.

 Previous KJB Prize Winners